 The actuarial valuation also will state an ADEC, which is the recommended payment of the State to the applicable pension plan.
 These recommendations are used in the next budget cycle.
 The ADEC consists of two components: (1) normal cost, which represents the portion of the present value of retirement benefits that are allocable to active members' current year of service, and (2) an amortization of a portion of the UAAL.
 The normal cost is partially funded from active member contributions, if required under the particular plan, with the remainder funded by State contributions.
-The UAAL amortization component is made over the length of time chosen as the amortization period, and designed to eliminate the UAAL and bring the plan to the state of being fully funded.
+The UAAL amortization component is made over the length of time chosen as the amortization period for the base and subsequent layers, and designed to eliminate the UAAL and bring the plan to the state of being fully funded.
 Following the full amortization of the UAAL, to maintain this full funding only the normal cost amount would need to be contributed, plus any contribution necessary due to the effect of actual experience compared to the actuarial assumptions.

 One of the most significant factors in determining the annual UAAL amortization amount, and determining the point in time when the plan should be fully funded, is the remaining period over which the UAAL will be amortized.
-The State Employees' Retirement Fund now uses a layered amortization method in which existing bases are amortized over closed-end periods and future actuarial gains and losses are phased in over closed 25 year periods, resulting in a weighted average amortization period of 22.7 years as of June 30, 2023, as further described below.
-The Teachers' Retirement Fund now amortizes the UAAL as of June 30, 2018 over a closed period of 30 years, with future actuarial gains and losses amortized over separate closed periods of 25 years, beginning the year each separate base is established, resulting in a remaining weighted amortization period of 24.9 years as of June 30, 2023.
+The State Employees' Retirement Fund now uses a layered amortization method in which an existing base is amortized over a closed-end period and future actuarial gains and losses are phased in over closed 25 year periods, resulting in a weighted average amortization period of 21.6 years as of June 30, 2024, as further described below.
+The Teachers' Retirement Fund now amortizes the UAAL as of June 30, 2018 over a closed period of 30 years, with future actuarial gains and losses amortized over separate closed periods of 25 years, beginning the year each separate base is established, resulting in a remaining weighted amortization period of 24.7 years as of June 30, 2024.
 A second important factor is determining the amount to be amortized in each year of the remaining amortization period.
-Previously, both of the State plans used a "level percent of payroll"

-formula for this purpose, where in each year the same percent of assumed payroll for that year is calculated as the amount to be amortized.
+Previously, both of the State plans used a "level percent of payroll" formula for this purpose, where in each year the same percent of assumed payroll for that year is calculated as the amount to be amortized.
 This method assumes that the amortization payments increase in future years by the assumed increase in payroll since it calculates amortization payments as a constant percentage of projected payroll over a given number of years.
 This makes the assumption of the rate at which payroll increases each year an important assumption.
 SERS phased in a "level dollar" amortization over a five year period, where the cost is amortized in equal dollar amounts to be paid over the specified number of years.
 This method generally results in decreasing inflation-adjusted payments over time.
-TRS used a "level percent of payroll" amortization method, and is now also transitioning over a five year phase-in period beginning in Fiscal Year 2020 to a level dollar amortization method.
+TRS previously used a "level percent of payroll" amortization method, and has now also transitioned to a level dollar amortization method.